damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

     ......

 The *sensitivity coefficients* inside the input deck requires three variables:
-`id`, a unique integer number identifying the coefficient (see table %PG41: Which Table?%); `mode`, the mode of perturbation (see table %PG41: Which Table?%); `value`, the actual value of perturbation factor.
+`id`, a unique integer number identifying the coefficient (see Table 11); `mode`, the mode of perturbation (see Table 11 for the supported mode associated with a parameter and Table 5 for the meaning); `value`, the actual value of perturbation factor.

 Table 10 gives all the required information to specify the *sensitivity coefficient* in the list of parameters file.
-Note the if a variable is not used it has to be specify with `-` (i.e., dash symbol) inside the list file.
+Note the if a variable is not used it has to be specified with `-` (i.e., dash symbol) inside the list file.

 <!--Table 10: Specification for TRACE *sensitivity coefficient* in `param_list` file-->